Culture Powers Business™

 7Analyze and Prioritize Causes

-Consider a real-life example: Analyzing high defect rates in a production line.
+Consider this scenario: A manufacturing plant faces a high defect rate in its widget production line.

 Problem Identification and Team Assembly